opencast/opencast/docs/guides/admin/docs/configuration/admin-ui/terms.md

 # Terms of use

-Opencast allows you to display terms of use for new users in the admin-ui.
-The user will have to accept the terms to continue using the ui.
+Opencast allows you to display terms of use for new users in the admin UI.
+The user will have to accept the terms to continue using the UI.

 To enable terms of use, set the following in `etc/org.opencastproject.organization-mh_default_org.cfg`: